 Pattern: Distinctly separated charcoal black to brown top and medium gray bottom.

 Contour: Upper: rough, kidney shaped dome; lower: smooth curved low dome.

 Unique Features: Well defined natural tooth.

 Polish: Upper: rough, minimal polish; lower: medium bright, semi-polished.

 Edges: Upper: rough, natural; lower: curved, semi-sharp.

-Treatment: None; natural stone fossil tooth.
+Treatment: None; natural fossil.

 Comment: A unique, handmade, genuine shell pendant, this piece is posted individually, not merely a representative item - what you see is what you get.